h20liquidity/zeroex-github-action/README.md

 # 0x Take Order Bot
 A bot running on NodeJs environment for targeting sepcific Rain orderbook orders to clear against 0x liquidity (0x orders), this can also run on a github action (with cron job).<br>
-The operating network will be derived from `RPC_URL` that is specified in `.env` file or passed as argument with `--rpc` flag.
+The operating network will be derived from `RPC_URL` that is specified in `.env` file or passed as CLI argument with `--rpc` flag.
 <bt>